Jun 9 2015

 Is there a difference between a VIN decoder and a VIN check?
 What information is available from decoding a VIN number?
 Does a VIN check provide vehicle history data?
 All of these are valid questions that many consumers and even automotive industry professionals are unsure about.

 VIN decoders, VIN check tools, and vehicle history reports all provide valuable data that are integral to many automotive business processes, such as inventory management, insurance claims/warranty contracts, and vehicle service/repair.
 However, the data provided among these tools and services are not the same.

-VIN decoders play a key role in checking a VIN or identifying the history of a used vehicle, so it’s easy to confuse their functionality with that of a VIN check tool or vehicle history reporting service.
+VIN decoders play a key role in obtaining the history of a used vehicle (found in a VIN check or vehicle history report) by identifying the vehicle and matching it to its corresponding history records, so it’s easy to confuse their functionality with that of a VIN check tool or vehicle history reporting service.
 In this post, we've clarified some of the major areas of confusion between the three services by detailing their core functionalities.

 The primary function of a VIN decoder, just as it’s named, is to decode or extract information from 17 digit VIN numbers (standardized by the NHTSA in 1981).
 Each VIN number is unique to one vehicle, with positions 12-17 reserved for the vehicle's serial number to avoid duplicate VINs.
-Positions 1-11, with the exception of position 9, are used to describe basic vehicle details including year, make, model, body and drive type, engine, manufacturing country and plant, and sometimes transmission.
+Positions 1-8, 10, and 11, referred to as the VIN pattern, are used to describe basic vehicle details including year, make, model, body and drive type, engine, manufacturing country and plant, and sometimes transmission.
 Position 9 is used to determine the validity of the VIN, which you can learn more about here.

 Example of VIN Breakdown: